-The luxury online fashion retailer Net-A-Porter.com was launched in London by Natalie Massenet in June 2000.
-Often referred to as the individual who for ever changed the way designer fashion is retailed, Natalie Massenet has since had an enormous impact on the global fashion industry arguably only rivalled by figures such as Anna Wintour, editor-in-chief of American Vogue.
-The fashion magazine Vogue once called her “the women who changed the way we shop”.
+The luxury online fashion retailer Net-A-Porter was launched in London by Natalie Massenet in June 2000.
+Often referred to as the individual who forever changed the way designer fashion is retailed, Natalie Massenet has since had an enormous impact on the global fashion industry arguably only rivaled by figures such as Anna Wintour, editor-in-chief of American Vogue.
+The fashion magazine Vogue once called her “the woman who changed the way we shop”.

-The Net-A-Porter Group employs 2,600 people in modern, contemporary offices in London, New York, Hong Kong and Shanghai, with distribution centres in 3 cities.
-According to the company’s official media kit, every month the site attracts 5 million unique users globally, gets 102 million page views and has had 750,000 downloads of its app on iPhones and 237,000 downloads on the iPad.
+The Net-A-Porter Group employs 2,600 people in modern, contemporary offices in London, New York, Hong Kong and Shanghai, with distribution centers in 3 cities.
+According to the company’s official media kit, every month the site attracts 6 million unique users globally, gets 85 million page views and has had 1.6 million downloads of its app on iPhones and iPads.

 In 2012, Natalie Massenet was appointed chairwoman of the British Fashion Council and has since been credited with raising the profile of London in the world’s fashion map.
 When interviewed, she responded: I am now “thinking big picture, gross domestic product, exports and jobs”.

 The majority of the company is now owned by the Swiss luxury holding company Richemont with Massenet having sold a majority stake to Richemont in 2010 valuing the business at USD 533 million.
-She remains at the forefront of the business, acting as executive chairman.
+In October 2015, Net-A-Porter merged with Yoox, an Italian company with 3 global e-commerce sites to form Yoox Net-A-Porter group.
+Natalie Massenet has since moved on to join online retail platform Farfetch, as non-executive co-chairman.
+The Yoox Net-A-Porter group is now under the leadership of Federico Marchetti, founder of Yoox.

 Natalie Massenet spent a year modelling in Tokyo, making friends with Bryan Adams and Elvis Costello.
 She met director John Hughes while being a receptionist at Universal Studios, and assisted fashion photographer Mario Testino while working for Italian fashion magazine Moda.
 Natalie Massenet then moved on to work for Women’s Wear Daily and Tatler.

 Richemont have managed to uphold the brand values and grow the business by launching theoutnet.com in 2009 and Mr Porter in spring 2011.
 Despite macro-economic pressures during the 2009-12 period and apparent saturation amongst high street and luxury fashion retailers, Net-A-Porter has continued to expand.
-The company moved into the beauty segment and in 2014 launched the children wear site, petite-a-porter.com.
+The company moved into the beauty segment and in 2013 registered the domain petite-a-porter.com, for which it plans to launch children’s wear.
 Continuous investment has resulted in the launch of a separate online business in China (theoutnet.cn), ongoing development of a social media platform (The Netbook) and the release of a print magazine titled Porter in 2014.
 In July 2014, the Net-A-Porter website added a new section called Net-A-Sporter and showcases athletic wear from high end luxury brands.

 Net-A-Porter’s reaction to the downturn in 2009 was to forcefully expand into new markets.
-The Net-A-Porter Group has also been successful in improving customer experience by adding a London based distribution centre and then by opening a New York office with a New Jersey based distribution centre.
+The Net-A-Porter Group has also been successful in improving customer experience by adding a London based distribution center and then by opening a New York office with a New Jersey based distribution center.

-More recently an Asia Pacific based distribution centre has been launched in Hong Kong to improve delivery times in China and across Asia Pacific.
-The company provides delivery facilities to 170 countries globally and same day delivery facilities for London and New York.
+More recently an Asia Pacific based distribution center has been launched in Hong Kong to improve delivery times in China and across Asia Pacific.
+The company provides delivery facilities to 170 countries globally and same day delivery facilities for Manhattan, London, Hong Kong and New York.
 In addition, the Net-A-Porter website is now available in 4 languages so consumers can shop the 360 designer labels carried on the site in their own language.

-Net-A-Porter uploads fashion merchandise (industry jargon for fashion products) 3 times a week with up 400 items each time.
+Net-A-Porter uploads fashion merchandise (industry jargon for fashion products) 3 times a week with up to 400 items each time.
 Subscribers to the website are informed of these uploads so that they can stay updated.
-As expected in the fashion industry Net-A-Porter introduces new labels frequently with appropriate marketing and a degree of hype by means of the website editorial.
-To emphasise and support this, Net-A-Porter introduced an online magazine called The Edit in 2013.
+As expected in the fashion industry, Net-A-Porter introduces new labels frequently with appropriate marketing and a degree of hype by means of the website editorial.
+To emphasize and support this, Net-A-Porter introduced an online magazine called The Edit in 2013.

 The Net-A-Porter brand entered the beauty business in 2013.
 Prestigious beauty brands are featured in a separate tab on the Net-A-Porter website, which include brands like Aesop and Aurelia probiotic skincare.
 The beauty section on the Net-A-Porter site also features fashion accessories such as hair straighteners, travel mirrors and cosmetics cases.

-The glossy magazine “Porter” launched in 2014 is published 6 times a year.
+Launched in 2014, the glossy magazine “Porter” is published 6 times a year.
 “Porter” speaks to the customer in an innovative way.
-For example, in the launch issue customers could download an app that replaced the celebrity cover photo for a picture of their choice with the slogan reading “She’s an incredible woman”.
+For example, in the launch issue, customers could download an app that replaced the celebrity cover photo for a picture of their choice with the slogan reading “She’s an incredible woman”.
 This was a fun and quirky touch to involve the customer and gain loyalty in the digital channel.
 The feature created intense social media discussions and sharing, and went viral across the world.

 TheOutnet.com speaks to the customer in a similar way to Net-A-Porter, by explaining sizing and giving recommendations on fit and building an outfit.
 Initially the site featured mannequins displaying all products, including items over USD 1000.
-However, customer service feedback continuously favoured using real models and in 2013 the customer got their way and real models were introduced.
+However, customer feedback continuously favoured using real models.
+In 2013, the customers got their way and real models were introduced.
 This significant extra cost that Net-A-Porter was willing to pay signifies the importance of customer feedback in the Net-A-Porter business model and operating philosophy.

 The site has managed to create a designer bargain shopping experience online with frenzied customers looking for something in their size to purchase.
 The scarcity principle employed works well as the limited merchandise available encourages customers to act quickly and be alert to new items.